bevy-cheatbook/bevy-cheatbook/src/features/camera.md

 {{#include ../include/links.md}}

-Cameras are what drives all rendering in Bevy.
+Cameras drive all rendering in Bevy.
 They are responsible for configuring what to draw, how to draw it, and where to draw it.

 You must have at least one camera entity, in order for anything to be displayed at all!
 If you forget to spawn a camera, you will get an empty black screen.